 Ben Lomond Mountain

-Bald Mountain Vineyard, located in Bonny Doon, is owned and farmed by Jim Beauregard.
-Planted in 1990, the 40 acre vineyard sits at an elevation of 920 to 1050 feet on a southwest facing slope.
+Bald Mountain Vineyard, located in Bonny Doon, is owned and farmed by Beauregard Vineyards.
+Planted in 1990 by Jim Beauregard, the 40 acre vineyard sits at an elevation of 920 to 1050 feet on a southwest facing slope.
 Monterey Bay marine influences combine with the rare white sandy Zayante soil to produces wines with minerality and striking acidity.
-Plantings: 33 acres Chardonnay Clone 4.